 “Although the settlement was to the satisfaction of the parties, it did not result in the establishment of case law,” said Hermann.

 “Therefore, we still need to obtain a court ruling in order get legal certainty.
-As such, a further court case is of critical importance,” he said.

 He said Barnard, a white woman, applied for a new police post established to handle complaints and improve service delivery.

 She did so much better in her interview than another applicant for the position, that the interview panel said it would be to the detriment of service delivery not to appoint her.